Takotsubo cardiomyopathy: Prognosis

 Despite the grave initial presentation in some of the patients, most of the patients survive the initial acute event, with a very low rate of in-hospital mortality or complications.
 Once a patient has recovered from the acute stage of the syndrome, they can expect a favorable outcome and the long-term prognosis is excellent for most.
 Even when ventricular systolic function is heavily compromised at presentation, it typically improves within the first few days and normalises within the first few months.
 Although infrequent, recurrence of the syndrome has been reported and seems to be associated with the nature of the trigger.
 While men experience TTS at much lower rates than women, they also experience much higher rates of complication, reoccurrence, and mortality; the cause of this sex difference is still unknown, but it is hypothesized that the social aspect of the doctor-patient interaction affects the way that physicians recognize and generate individual treatment plans for men compared to women.
 Stress cardiomyopathy is now a well-recognized cause of acute congestive heart failure, lethal abnormal heart rhythms, and rupture of the heart wall.

 Epidemiology

 Takotsubo syndrome represents about 2% of all patients (and 5–6% of all female patients) who are initially diagnosed with acute coronary syndrome (ACS).
 It accounts for 0.02% of all hospitalizations in the US.
 About 90% of TTS patients are women, whose mean age is about 68 years, and 80% of whom are older than 50 years.
 About 2.2% of TTS cases had the reversed (basal) variant.
 Recurrence rate of TTS is about 1.8% per-patient year.

+There is a steady annual increase in takotsubo cardiomyopathy among both women and men from 2006 to 2017, with the sharpest increases among women 50 and older.